UPDATE: This article has been updated to include a follow up statement from the university and a public statement from the YFS.

 The York Federation of Students (YFS) released a statement today, stating: “This is not only an issue of lack of reasonable academic accommodations amidst online learning in a pandemic, but is truly indicative of the consistent discrimination that Indigenous, Black, Racialized, and International students can and do experience on our campuses.”

-Students who recognized the name identified in the screenshots also took to the social media posts to share personal accounts of previously having the instructor in question as a professor, most of which seemed to have been unpleasant or unprofessional interactions.
+Students who recognized the name identified in the screenshots also took to the social media posts to share personal accounts of previously having the instructor in question as a professor, most of which seemed to have been unpleasant interactions.

 International student Naqib Sarwary, who studies political science, says: “As a student from Afghanistan raised amid social and political unrest with lived experience in multiple underdeveloped countries, I stand in solidarity with the fellow student from Myanmar.”